-Once filtering is completed, requests should be aggregated to identify uniques.
+Once filtering is completed, requests should be aggregated to identify uniques in the following two scenarios.

 a.
 Identifying Uniques (for Downloads & Users):

 Identifying unique requests is important in counting downloads for an episode and in counting audience size.
 The following method is recommended, and the details of the filtering methods should be kept transparent.